Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Alex Verdugo At The Plate

-- Verdugo has driven home a run in 33 games this year (29.5%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on two occasions..
+- Verdugo has had at least one RBI in 31.0% of his games this year (36 of 116), with more than one RBI 12 times (10.3%).
+He has also been responsible for three or more of his team's runs in two contests.

+- In 57 of 116 games this year, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.